N-Wouda/ALNS/docs/source/setup/introduction_to_alns.rst

         **return** :math:`s^*`

 The ``alns`` package provides the ALNS algorithm, stopping and acceptance criteria, and various operator selection schemes for you.
-You need to provide:

-* An initial solution.
-* One or more destroy and repair operators tailored to your problem.
+You need to provide an initial solution, and one or more destroy and repair operators tailored to your problem.

 .. hint::